Find Grad Schools

 59% Racial-Ethnic Minorities*

 California State University - Northridge comes in at #14 on our list of the most popular colleges offering master's degrees in student counseling.
 Roughly 40,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-For the 2020-2021 academic year, 117 master's degrees were handed out to student counseling majors at CSUN.
-About 81% of this group were women, and 59% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 117 people received their master's degree in student counseling from CSUN.
+About 80% of this group were women, and 59% were students from an underrepresented racial-ethnic group.

 115 Yearly Graduations

 Southeastern Oklahoma State University comes in at #15 on our list of the most popular colleges offering master's degrees in student counseling.
 Roughly 5,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,420 per year, while in-state graduate students, on average, pay $4,734 per year.
-The student counseling program at Southeastern Oklahoma State University awarded 115 master's degrees during the 2020-2021 school year.
-Of these students, 93% were women and 23% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 115 people received their master's degree in student counseling from Southeastern Oklahoma State University.
+About 91% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 112 Yearly Graduations

 California State University - Fresno is the 16th most popular school in the nation for students seeking a master's degree in student counseling.
 Each year, around 25,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-During the 2020-2021 academic year, 112 people received their master's degree in student counseling from Fresno State.
-About 84% of this group were women, and 83% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 112 people received their master's degree in student counseling from Fresno State.
+About 77% of this group were women, and 79% were students from an underrepresented racial-ethnic group.

 #17